HassyTeam/kuubaengine/README.md

 ### Subproject tree

 - KuuVM - The main Kuuba Engine X runtime environment.
 Uses "BufferCode" bytecode to run Kuuba Engine X apps.
-- JSKuubaX - The JavaScript to BufferCode interpeter.
+- JSKuubaX - The KuubaScript[1](hassyteam.github.io/kuubaengine/docs/kuubascript) to BufferCode[2](hassyteam.github.io/kuubaengine/docs/internal/bufferspec) interpeter.
-- JSEMimporter - A part of JSKuubaX, the tool that allows you to write code using C, C++, etc.
-- Kuuenderer - The renderer of Kuuba Engine X. It renders all 2D and 3D stuff and works very closely with KuuVM at a low level
+- Kuuenderer - The renderer of Kuuba Engine X. It renders all 2D and 3D stuff, using TWGL.js.
+Based on TurboWarp Scratch renderer and Kuuba Engine 1 & 2.
 - KuuTools - All other stuff that do not fit into Kuuenderer, such as audio, input, or stuff that KuuVM doesn't have to handle such as Emscripten compatibility issues with SDL2 and others.

 ## Used Projects

-- [scratchfoundation/scratch-vm](https://github.com/scratchfoundation/scratch-vm) - The base for KuuVM (Kuuba Engine X VM)
+- [TurboWarp/scratch-vm](https://github.com/TurboWarp/scratch-vm) - The base for KuuVM (Kuuba Engine X Runtime Environmen)
 - [emscripten-core/emscripten](https://github.com/emscripten-core/emscripten) - LLVM WASM Backend